Back to Blog

 Alleviate- Overwhelming quickly turns into burnout without a plan of action.
 Alleviating stress as soon as possible is the key to preventing the physical and emotional damage caused by burnout.
 Sometimes it only takes a very small adjustment to stop overwhelm in its tracks.
 Getting help, saying no, and strategically changing your commitments are all good ways to alleviate the pressure.

 Celebrate- When a milestone is hit, someone has a wonderful outcome, or their hard work pays off, take time to celebrate!
 Remind your family that dedication and perseverance are worth the effort.
-This simple act of celebration may be the chance to taste that “carrot on the end of the stick” your family member needs to keep working hard and stay the course when they feel overwhelmed.
+This simple act of celebration may be the chance to taste that “carrot on the end of the stick” Your family member needs to keep working hard and stay the course when they feel overwhelmed.

 A family is a unit of people working in tandem with one another.
 When a family member is at risk for burnout, their whole family is at risk as well.
-Prevention is the key to keeping burnout at bay so that your family can stay engaged in life and playing to win.
+Prevention is the key to keeping burnout at bay so that your family can stay engaged in life and play to win.

 Don't miss a beat!